wandb/docs/docs/ref/python/data-types/image.md

 ) -> "np.ndarray"
 ```

+Convert image data to uint8.

-Converts floating point image on the range [0,1] and integer images
+Convert floating point image on the range [0,1] and integer images on the range
-on the range [0,255] to uint8, clipping if necessary.
+[0,255] to uint8, clipping if necessary.